Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Denver Broncos vs. Las Vegas Raiders NFL Week 6 Odds, Plays and Insights

-The Las Vegas Raiders (3-2) are 4-point underdogs in a road AFC West matchup with the Denver Broncos (3-2) on Sunday, October 17, 2021 at Empower Field at Mile High.
-The game has a point total of 43.5.
+The Denver Broncos (3-2) host the Las Vegas Raiders (3-2) on Sunday, October 17, 2021 in matchup between AFC West foes at Empower Field at Mile High.
+Las Vegas is a 4-point underdog.
+The point total is set at 43.5 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.